Cairhiin/DnD-Character-Creator/README.md

 # DnD-Character-Creator
-D&amp;D Character Manager - create, level up your D&D 5e characters.
+D&amp;D Character Manager - create, level up and manage your D&D 5e characters.
 Share your characters with others, and check out characters made by others This is a work in progress!